Contact Us

 What is the purpose of Botulinum Toxin?

 Botulinum Toxin injection are used to improve your looks by reducing the appearance of fine lines and wrinkles that are the result of muscle movements.
 By relaxing the target muscles, the lines and wrinkles disappear.
 Take a look in the mirror and scrunch your face.
 Do you have lines that appear?
-Well, those are the lines that are targeted by Botulinum toxin injections.
+Well, those are the lines that are targeted by Botox injections.

 Botulinum Toxin is commonly used throughout the face and neck to reduce the appearance of: